UBC-DSCI/introduction-to-datascience-python/notes/Readme_githubio.md

 1. Fork https://github.com/UBC-DSCI/introduction-to-datascience-python
 2. Upload a ssh public key to your github account
-3. Edit your .ssh/config to allow ssh read/write to github with your user id:
+3. Edit your .ssh/config to allow ssh read/write to github with your user id -- using a nickname like phaustin for your github  host entry:

 ```bash
       Host phaustin